cormorant/CodaNorm/Readme.md

 Python installed to run the program (version 2.6 or more) is required [http://python.org].
 Python 3 with Obspy installed (since version 0.10.1) is supported.
 Installing Obspy implies Numpy, Scipy and Matplotlib libraries.
-For details on installing Obspy, please, consult the [official guide] (https://github.com/obspy/obspy/wiki).
+For details on installing Obspy, please, consult the [official guide](https://github.com/obspy/obspy/wiki).

 CodaNorm program compiled executables are available for Windows 32-bit.
 To start them Python with libraries installed is not required.